SAN Reliability and Fault Tolerance

 When one of the servers in a SAN cluster fails, the volume of work from such a server will instantly failover to another server in the SAN.
 Data can also be reproduced to an offsite SAN to aid in disaster response.

-Because a SAN is constructed on a network fabric of interrelated storage devices and computers, if one network path fails, an alternate path can be activated.
+A SAN, built on a network fabric connecting storage devices and computers, can activate an alternate path if one network route fails.
 This reduces the possibility of a single device failure rendering storage inaccessible.

 Leave a Reply